kashrtx/YouPY/README.md

     * Select the output format you want (MP3 or MP4).
     * Choose the destination folder where you want to save the downloaded file.
     * Click the "CONVERT" button and wait for the conversion and download process to complete.

+## **Note:**
+You don't have to keep clicking the the conversion options (mp3/mp4) and save file location everytime  you want to convert multiple different videos at the same time.
+Let's say you want to convert an mp3 file and you already specified the save file location, Just paste the link and press convert.
+Once that is done downloading, paste the link of the next video and press convert.
+Easy as that!